HighHillz/College_Notes/Semester 1/README.md

 # Semester 1
-This folder contains all key notes and explanations for the courses in **Semester 1** according to the 2025-29 batch syllabus for AIDS.
+This folder contains all key notes and explanations for the courses in **Semester 1** according to the 2025-29 batch syllabus for AI & DS.

 <br>